About Literacy Delaware

 Meet Our Staff

-Executive Director
+Interim Executive Director

 Susan Trzonkowski

-Director of Data and Financial Management
+Director of Data and Financial Operations

 Jackie Filak